mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 4. If x > the node value: go to the right child.
 5. Go to Step 2.

-If we're unsure whether the requested node exists in the tree, we'd just modify steps 3 and 4 to stop the search if we try to access a child that doesn't exist.
+If we're unsure whether the requested node exists in the tree, we just modify steps 3 and 4 to stop the search if we try to access a child that doesn't exist.

 ### Implementation
 Creating a `TreeNode` is nearly identical to creating a `ListNode`.
 The only difference is that rather than one `next` attribute, we have `left` and `right` attributes, which refer to the left and right children of the node.
 (If we're defining a tree with more than two children, we can name these attributes `child1`, `child2`, `child3`, etc.)